salastro/math-expert/README.md

 which is a Python binding for the [Qt](https://www.qt.io/) cross-platform framework.
 Basically utilizing all of the powerful aspects of the Qt framework, which avoid the aforementioned limitations, while maintain a usable toolkit.
+A highly programmable interface that is easily integrable into other environments was the product of this decision.

 ## Usage